Feminism in Australia: 1970s to 1990s

 Women Against Rape in War groups started forming in the late 1970s and early 1980s, starting in Canberra.
 The Canberra group came to national attention on Anzac Day 1981, when they staged a demonstration mourning "all women of all countries raped in all wars", and groups formed in Sydney, Adelaide, and Melbourne.
 Women laid wreaths at the Stone of Remembrance during the Anzac Day service at the Australian War Memorial in 1983, and in 1984 the Anti-Anzac Day Collective formed in Melbourne, which challenged the "exclusionist, masculine mythology" of Anzac Day.
 The protests were met with highly negative responses from the public, police, and politicians, and hundreds of women were arrested.

 Criminalization of marital rape in Australia began with the state of New South Wales in 1981, followed by all other states from 1985 to 1992.

 Prominent writer Helen Garner attracted widespread controversy for her 1995 non-fiction reportage The First Stone, which details the fallout from a sexual harassment scandal aimed at a well-respected master at the University of Melbourne.
 Garner, who could not access the two female complainants due to their refusal to speak to her, used her own personal experiences to highlight feminism, female and male sexuality, sexual harassment, as well as abuse of power and fraternalism in universities.
 The book became a bestseller, but it was hotly debated both in Australia and the United States by some critics and feminists as an example of victim blaming.
 Janet Malcolm, writing for the New Yorker in a 1997 review of The First Stone, says that Garner "closes ranks with the abuser".

-Australia's first woman Premier was Carmen Lawrence, becoming Premier of Western Australia in 1990.
+Australia's first woman premier was Carmen Lawrence, becoming Premier of Western Australia in 1990.
 The short-lived Australian Women's Party sought to ensure equal representation of men and women at all levels of government.
 Quentin Bryce was the first woman to hold the position of Governor-General of Australia between September 2008 and March 2014.

 2000s onwards

-Former Prime Minister Julia Gillard gained international attention and praise in 2012 for an off-the-cuff speech in the Australian federal parliament directed at then Opposition Leader, Tony Abbott.
-The speech, known as the Misogyny Speech, has been uploaded to YouTube multiple times, garnering many thousands of views.
+Former prime minister Julia Gillard gained international attention and praise in 2012 for an off-the-cuff speech in the Australian federal parliament directed at then Opposition Leader, Tony Abbott.
+The speech, known as the Misogyny Speech, has been uploaded to YouTube multiple times, garnering millions of views.
 The speech was also discussed internationally across media, with the feminist blog, Jezebel, calling Gillard "one badass motherfucker".
 Other world leaders were also said to have offered praise in public and private conversations with Gillard.

 Abbott, who later became prime minister of Australia, has frequently been accused of sexism and misogyny.
 In David Marr's 2012 article in the Australian Quarterly Essay, titled "Political Animal: The Making of Tony Abbott", Marr describes several alleged incidents which Abbott committed or was involved with, that were highly offensive and sexual in nature towards women.